Is it possible to create a successful consumer brand without community?

 I met and interviewed Saasha a couple of years ago, but her comments about how successful communities create business moats, hold true today.

-I asked her whether she defined OLIO as a community-led business?
-And whether she felt that there was any other way to do business as a consumer brand.
+I asked her whether she defined OLIO as a community-led business, and whether she felt that there was any other way to do business as a consumer brand.

 “One of the things that bothers me is when people throw the word ‘community’ around when I'm not sure that they have authentically built their own community or nurtured a true community.